aculich/assignment-2-JiajianLu/README.md

 **Note: this must be implemented by using the [requests](https://www.npmjs.com/package/request) NodeJS module that is already included in this project.
 You are not allowed to find another module that integrates Mailgun with NodeJS**

 I will be sending a script for you to run on your terminal.
-When you get that annoucement please run those commands in your terminal and then restart your terminal.
+When you get that announcement please run those commands in your terminal and then restart your terminal.
 This is to save the username and password for the API server that you will be contacting to send emails, as well as set the address where your contact form is sending emails.
 This is a security measure to avoid saving passwords in source control and to make it easy to change where contact emails are going to.

 Here are the requirements for the contact form: